Azure/azure-sdk-for-cpp/sdk/keyvault/azure-security-keyvault-certificates/README.md

 Azure Key Vault Managed HSM is a fully-managed, highly-available, single-tenant, standards-compliant cloud service that enables you to safeguard cryptographic keys for your cloud applications using FIPS 140-2 Level 3 validated HSMs.

-The Azure Key Vault keys library client supports RSA keys and Elliptic Curve (EC) keys, each with corresponding support in hardware security modules (HSM).
-It offers operations to create, retrieve, update, delete, purge, backup, restore, and list the keys and its versions.

 [Source code][key_client_src] | [VCPKG][key_client_vcpkg_package] | [API reference documentation][api_reference] | [Product documentation][keyvault_docs] | [Samples][key_client_samples]